openscad/openscad/README.md

     source ./scripts/setenv-unibuild.sh
     ./scripts/uni-build-dependencies.sh

-This may take several hours.
+This may take an hour or two.
+Note it will not build huge deps like gcc or qt, only the main ones (boost, CGAL, opencsg, etc).
 After completion, again check dependencies

     source ./scripts/setenv-unibuild.sh
     ./scripts/check-dependencies.sh